tailsdotcom/dbt-snowflake-dependency-tests/README.md

 If you like dbt, like dogs and live in the London area - maybe you'll like working at [tails.com](http://tails.com/careers).
-If that sounds up your street, then get in touch, we're always looking for smart people and we'd love to hear from you!
+If that sounds up your street, then get in touch.
+We're always looking for smart people and we'd love to hear from you!

 ## How to install
 To install the package just add it to your `packages.yml` file.
 If you've never